-This year was the 11th year for the course, which began in 2007.
-Since the second year, a questionnaire with the same questions has been given to students every year; therefore, it is possible to see the changes in students' evaluation on this course over the past ten years, from the second year to the 11th.
+This year was the 12th year for the course, which began in 2007.
+Since the second year, a questionnaire with the same questions has been given to students every year; therefore, it is possible to see the changes in students' evaluation on this course over the past eleven years, from the second year to the 11th.
 Although various questions were asked in the questionnaire, the analysis focused on the following six questions:

 - 1. Do you find the design of the program appropriate for you (your organization) to achieve the Program Objective? - 2.
-Is the quality of lectures good enough for you to understand clearly? - 3.
-Are you satisfied with the textbooks and materials used in the program? - 4.
+Was the quality of lectures good enough for you to understand clearly? - 3.
+Were you satisfied with the textbooks and materials used in the program? - 4.
 Do you find the period of the program appropriate? - 5.
 Do you find the number of participants in the program appropriate? - 6.
 Do you think the knowledge and experience you have acquired through the program in Japan are useful?

-Tables 5-1 to 6 in the following pages show the evaluation results with breakdowns on the above six items in the past ten years.
+Tables 5-1 to 6 and Figure 5-1 to 6 in the following pages show the evaluation results with breakdowns on the above six items in the past eleven years.